Safety

 Objective

 Railway tunnels present a higher risk for the safety of train passengers and on-board staff during operations due to their confined space.
-Fire, derailment, long stops and other accidents require preventive safety measures to minimise the risk and increase the comfort of passengers.
-In addition to the Railway Safety Directive (EU) 2016/798 applying to all infrastructures, specific requirements for tunnels have been developed in the Regulation (EU) 1303/2014 on ‘Technical Specification for Interoperability for Safety in Railway Tunnels’ (TSI SRT).
-The TSI SRT establishes safety specifications and recommendations for all tunnels.
+Derailments, collisions and particularly fire can have potentially catastrophic consequences.
+Hence, preventive and mitigating safety measures are necessary to reduce specific tunnel risks.
+In addition to the Railway Safety Directive (EU) 2016/798 applying to all infrastructures, specific requirements for tunnels have consequently been developed in the Regulation (EU) 1303/2014 on ‘Technical Specification for Interoperability for Safety in Railway Tunnels’ (TSI SRT).
+The TSI SRT defines a coherent set of tunnel specific measures for the infrastructure, energy, rolling stock, control-command and signalling and operation subsystems, thus delivering an optimal level of safety in tunnels in the most cost-efficient way.

-- EIM’s WG “SRT” should discuss possibilities to put pressure on ERA to speed up the process of revising the current TSI SRT.
+- Put pressure on ERA to speed up the process of revising the current TSI SRT.